 How much are tutors paid?

-Tutor pay is based upon federal work-study wage rate.
+Tutor pay is based upon the federal work-study wage rate.
 The starting hourly wage for America Reads Tutors is $7.25.

 What is the time commitment for a tutor?